Schatzie has bachelor's degrees in animal science and English and a master's in education.

-Most experts agree that breast milk is superior to baby formula; some go even further as to claim that formula is unsafe for infant consumption.
+Most experts agree that breast milk is superior to baby formula; some go even further and claim that formula is unsafe for infant consumption.

 In fact, there is evidence that the US could reduce the annual costs of medical care by $13 billion if 90 percent of mother’s nursed exclusively for six months after giving birth and provided their babies the optimal nutrition and immune defense contained in their breast milk (17).

-In the US approximately 25% of babies receive formula within 2 days of being born, around 37% are supplemented with formula before 3 months, and between 42% and 44% are fed formula by 6 months of age (18)
+In the US approximately 25% of babies receive formula within two days of being born, around 37% are supplemented with formula before three months, and between 42% and 44% are fed formula by 6 months of age (18)

 Here we will discuss the problems with this trend but also how, if formula feeding is necessary, to feed babies the best formulas in the safest way possible.